PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 Boltac, the merchant on the other side of the counter, picked up the Ruby Necklace and examined it closely.
 He gave Rattick a hard look.
 Boltac's eyes were sharp points swathed in a soft round face.
 As he edged into middle age, it seemed that only his strong jaw saved his countenance from sloughing down his neck into flabbiness.

-After careful consideration, Boltac licked his thumb, rubbed the necklace's setting and muttering, "you missed a spot."
+After careful consideration, Boltac licked his thumb, rubbed the necklace's setting and mutting, "you missed a spot."

 "Missed a spot?" asked Rattick, as smooth as water over river rock.